 Though DAGs exploit parallel computation to reduce total processing time, the time to explore subgame horizons exponentially grows.
-Nevertheless, the DAGs as a formalism can benefit from approximate model checking techniques to explore larger horizons and higher orders of map discretization, where accuracy is traded-off with speed [29].
+Nevertheless, the DAGs as a formalism can benefit from approximate model checking techniques to explore larger horizons and higher orders of map discretization, where accuracy is traded-off with speed [31].

-Another improvement to this study would be to consider other factors affecting operator performance, such as perceived workload, operator skill level, and proper quantification of task correctness.
+Another improvement to this study would be to consider other factors affecting the operator's performance, such as perceived workload, operator skill level, map complexity, and proper quantification of task correctness.
 Albeit challenging, this may open the door for individualized protocol synthesis.
+Moreover, available datasets for aerial images [32] can be examined to study the proposed approach on a wider scale.
 When it comes to advisory systems, however, one must carefully examine factors affecting human trust in autonomy - a quality that, if absent, may render collaborative protocols ineffective.
-Hence, reinforcing trust through explanatory communication of those protocols is an avenue for future work.
+Therefore, reinforcing trust through explanatory communication of those protocols is an avenue for future work.